opensemanticworld/rapsqltranspiler/README.md

 ## Testing

 Automated tests depend on correct [RDF2PG](https://github.com/raederan/rdf2pg) integrations.
-Maven build (specified in `pom.xml`, dependency groupId: `de.rapsql.rdf2pg`) to ensure that the proper model (either `yars` or `rdfid`) that are used for equality JUnit tests!
+Different Maven build versions (specified in `pom.xml`, dependency groupId: `de.rapsql.rdf2pg`) are used to ensure that the proper model (either `yars` or `rdfid`) for equality JUnit tests!
 The script `SparqlAlegebra.java` must also be adapted to the correct data model.
-The test Java scripts (`W3CTest.java` and `SP2BTest.java`) also have some configuration parameters that you should check and adjust before executing the tests to guarantee that all tests can be executed correctly.
+The Java testing scripts (`W3CTest.java` and `SP2BTest.java`) also have some configuration parameters that you should check and adjust before executing the tests to guarantee that all tests can be executed correctly.
+The tests depend on a running and configured RAPSQL database ([Postgres](https://www.postgresql.org/) + [Apache AGE](https://github.com/apache/age)), which is tested against with the correct RDF2PG schema and data model.

 ### W3C Test